Founded in 1910, St. Margaret School of Nursing has been preparing nurses to serve in northeastern Allegheny county for over a century.

 Our diverse clinical experiences will provide you the hands-on learning that you will need to care for patients with confidence.
 And, they will expose you to a wide variety of hospital and patient care environments.

-St. Margaret School of Nursing is approved by the State Board of Nursing Commonwealth of Pennsylvania and the Accreditation Commission for Education in Nursing (ACEN) through Fall 2026.
+UPMC St. Margaret School of Nursing is approved through the PA State Board of Nursing.

 In earning your Professional RN Diploma from one of our UPMC Schools of Nursing, you will have met all the necessary requirements to sit for the National Council Licensure Exam (NCLEX – RN) and move forward with Nursing Licensure in the state of Pennsylvania.